Adapting Your Home for Elderly Live-in Care: A Guide

 Disabled facilities grant

-What do I need to provide for a live-in carer?
+What do I need to provide for a live-in carer for elderly?

 Since the live-in carer will be living within the home of the client, it is important for the carer to have their own room with a clean and comfortable bed, a door to provide privacy and access to bathroom facilities.
 This will help the live-in carer feel they are able to take time to themselves when possible and will help nurture a positive environment for both the individual being cared for and the live-in carer.